Expressionism: The Total Artwork

 Leicester's has a remarkable collection of German Expressionist Art.
-Founded in Leicester during the dark days of war, and now with over 450 artworks, the collection is acclaimed as the finest of its kind in the UK.
+Founded in Leicester during the dark days of war, now with almost 500 artworks, the collection is acclaimed as the finest of its kind in the UK.

 The initial collection began with works acquired from the groundbreaking exhibition Mid-European Art’, which took place at the museum in 1944.
 The exhibition featured unique works from private collections, which had been brought to England and safety by refugee artists and collectors.